Honor Code of Augustana College

 The code cites the need for honor and integrity in carrying out the college mission of "offering a challenging education that develops mind, spirit and body," concluding that "the Honor Code holds each individual accountable to the community of Augustana College."

 For first offense, minor violations of the Honor Code, submit the Minor First Offense Form.
-(Before submitting a minor first offense, please get in touch with Kristin Douglas to confirm the violation qualifies.)
+(Before submitting a minor first offense, please get in touch with Patrick Crawford or Greg Domski to confirm the violation qualifies.)

 For all other violations, submit the Honor Council Reporting Form.